 Emerging Entrepreneur Award

 This Award recognises - and provides up to £1000 investment for - a single individual or team of student or graduate entrepreneurs, who are on the road to achieving success through a business or social enterprise.
-This category is seeking submissions that represent ventures that have been operating for less than four years.
+This category is seeking submissions that represent ventures that have been started and operating for four years or less.
 This would indicate that a product/service is in early to midstage rollout, a business plan is in place, but that the initiative might benefit from additional support to be taken to the next level.
 Whether it’s a person’s demonstrable entrepreneurial passion for the product, a sense of originality shown, or a product that has clear commercial or social benefit – this award recognises the tenacity and achievements of early stage entrepreneurs, and helps support the future impact of their enterprise.

 Accomplished Entrepreneur Award